open-webui/docs/README.md

 yarn start --locale zh-CN
 ```

 To run the website in a specific language, use the `--locale` flag.
-For example, to run the website in Simple Chinese:
+For example, to run the website in Simple Chinese.

 ### Build